CHM 1000. Introduction To Chemistry. 3 hrs.

 CHM 1004.
 Chemistry.
 4 hrs.

 This is an introductory course in chemistry suitable as a general education laboratory science course or as a preparatory course for general chemistry.
-Basic ideas, terminology, and mathematical skills are emphasized.
-Concepts of energy, atomic structure and bonding, formulas, nomenclature, equations, stoichiometry, states of matter, solutions, and some nuclear and organic chemistry are covered.
+Basic concepts, terminology, and mathematical skills are emphasized.
+Concepts of matter and its classification, energy, atomic structure, periodic table, chemical compounds and their nomenclature, mole concept, chemical reactions, reaction stoichiometry, and introductory organic chemistry are covered.
 Two lecture hours per week; two lab hours per week; one seminar hour per week.
-Prerequisite: Intermediate Algebra or concurrent enrollment.
+Prerequisite: MTH 0920 Intermediate Algebra Foundations of STEM.
 IAI: P1 902L.

 CHM 1005.
 Survey of Organic & Biochemistry.
 4 hrs.